jriguera/coreos-usb-creator/README.md

 Usage
 -----

+First of all, the script depends on some programs, make sure you have installed
+those:

+* wget
+* gzip
+* dd
+* 32-bit support (to run commands from syslinux release)
+* mkisofs

+To create USB images:

+* sudo (to access to loop devices and create filesystems)
+* parted (to create partitions on the loop device)
+* extlinux*
+* losetup (to control loop devices)

+If extlinux and isohybrid commands are not found in the system, the script will try to use equivalent ones precompiled in the syslinux release, but in order to run those, you will need to have installed 32-bit support (`sudo apt install libc6:i386 libuuid1:i386` or yum -y `install glibc.i686`) on the system.
+See https://github.com/jriguera/coreos-usb-creator/issues/1

 The program will download *syslinux*, *memtest*, *pci.ids* and the Coreos kernel and ramdisk from their websites, so a connection to the Internet is required.